fastschema/website/src/docs/backend/create-record.md

 The request body is a JSON object with the schema fields as keys and their values.
 The values can be simple or complex objects based on the field type.
 For example:
 - The `name` field is a simple string value.
 - The `priority` field is a simple integer value.
-- The `category` field is a `o2m` relation field and we are going to attach the category with `id: 2` to the post.
+- The `category` field is a `o2m` relation field and we are going to attach the category with the specified UUID to the post.
-- The `tags` field is a `m2m` relation field and we are going to attach multiple tags with `id: 2` and `id: 3` to the post.
+- The `tags` field is a `m2m` relation field and we are going to attach multiple tags with the specified UUIDs to the post.